 Museum exhibits

-The house itself has a rich past and was listed to the National Register of Historic Places in 1972.
+The house itself has a rich past and was listed on the National Register of Historic Places in 1972.
 It’s a grandstanding structure of Victorian architecture designed by George W. Clayton and William A. Lang, along a suburban setting in the Capitol Hill neighborhood.
 Since Margaret traveled so much, her home was often rented out.
 It served as the Governor’s Mansion in 1902.

-Interestingly, Molly Brown House is one of the most favorite haunted spots in Colorado to visit during Halloween when people are looking for Victorian horror stories and some paranormal activities.
+Interestingly, Molly Brown House is one of the favorite haunted spots in Colorado to visit during Halloween when people are looking for Victorian horror stories and some paranormal activities.

 Details

-Address: 1340 Pennsylvania St, Denver, CO
+Address: 1340 Pennsylvania St, Denver, CO 80203

 Phone: 303-832-4092